Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 Loading a module
 - `modules load recon/hosts-ports/shodan_ip ` - you can find the exact path for this command of a module by typing `marketplace info <modulename>`.
 Once the module is loaded it will show in the terminal and if you simply type `info` then, it will provide more information

+- Alternatively if you know the name of the module you can load it by running `modules load hackertarget`

 Running a module to gather info regarding a specific website- or in other words setting 'SOURCE" of data for recon-ng `options set SOURCE example.com` then type `info` to confirm.
 To get out of this module type `back`